-Maintain the broad range of sports clubs to include Netball, athletics, cricket and rounders and maintain a broad experience of sport for all pupils.
-All children, however children from certain groups will be targeted.
-Key indicator 4: Broader experience of a range of sports and activities offered to all pupils Children from certain group participate more in after school PE Clubs and school competitions. £2000 per year.
-Actions: School staff to continue to lead a range of additional clubs to widen our offer.
+School staff to continue to lead a range of additional clubs to widen our offer.
 Continue to offer of water sports to Year 6 pupils.
 Expand the taster sessions on offer to pupils by investigating further taster sessions e.g. karate.
 Promote sports clubs, especially to pupils who don't always participate through fully funding these for target groups and using direct invitations where needed.
-Ensure access to a range of competitive sport at Children from Year 1 - 6 Key indicator 5: Increased Children experience £500 for SSSP different levels enabling all pupils to take part in inter- school, intra-school and federation competitions and participation in competitive sport competition situations within the school, fixtures.
-5001 Federation and against other local schools Actions: Join SSSP and attend termly meetings.
+A wide range of sporting clubs have been offered so far, these include, netball, football, multisports, tennis, Just Dance, Jazz and Street Dance, Lacrosse Dodgeball and Dragon-ball.
+We continue to offer free clubs for PP children.
+Taster sessions still to be investigated.
+Ensure access to a range of competitive sport at different levels enabling all pupils to take part in interschool, intra-school and federation competitions and fixtures.
+Actions: Join SSSP and attend termly meetings.
 Sign up for relevant competitions and provide coaching for the children in that sport.
-Produce a federation competition schedule. • Ensure 'friendly' fixtures continue to be included to widen participation to those pupil intimidated by the pressure of competition.
+Produce a federation competition schedule.
+Ensure 'friendly' fixtures continue to be included to widen participation to those pupil intimidated by the pressure of competition.
+Children from Year 1 - 6 Key indicator 5: Increased participation in competitive sport Children experience competition situations within the school, Federation and against other local schools SSSP joined and our sports coach attends the termly meetings.
+We have signed up for the following competitions this year: Rapid Fire cricket, rugby, multi-skills and sports hall activities.
+Federation Activities to be organised.